Title

 Republic Act No. 26 provides a special procedure for the reconstitution of lost or destroyed Torrens certificates of title in the Philippines, outlining the requirements, process, and legal effects of reconstituted certificates.

-Republic Act No. 26 provides a special procedure for the reconstitution of Torrens certificates of title lost or destroyed.
+RA 26 provides a special procedure for the reconstitution of lost or destroyed Torrens certificates of title.

-Yes, the register of deeds may motu proprio reconstitute a certificate of title from the owner's duplicate and can compel the surrender of such duplicate for reconstitution purposes.
+The Register of Deeds may motu proprio reconstitute a certificate of title from its corresponding owner’s duplicate and may compel surrender of the duplicate; after reconstitution, the duplicate is returned.

 Analyze Cases Smarter, Faster